ItsSilvie/blog.silvie.org/_posts/2022-06-21-lorraine-wandering-warrior-sample.markdown

 ### DOA-013

-When the Grand Archive Kickstarter went live on 16th November, several of the graphics used show a Lorraine, Wandering Warrior numbered "DOA-013" instead of [CMT-013](#cmt-013).
+When the Grand Archive Kickstarter went live on 16th November 2022, several of the graphics used show a Lorraine, Wandering Warrior numbered "DOA-013" instead of [CMT-013](#cmt-013).

 {% include image.html url="/assets/images/2022-06-21-lorraine-wandering-warrior-sample/doa-013.png" description="Lorraine, Wandering Warrior DOA-013." %}

 This version of the card also featured on the Grand Archive TCG Quick Starter Guide video the developers [shared on YouTube](https://www.youtube.com/watch?v=r74jMgARJL4).

+### 2nd, 3rd, 4th and 5th iterations

+You may have noticed a big jump between the 1st iteration [CMT-013](#cmt-013) sample and the 6th iteration [DOAp 1st &middot; EN-000 C](#doap-1st--en-000-c) sample Lorraine, Wandering Warrior.

+The 2nd, 3rd, 4th and 5th iterations did exist, but they were never made public.
+When queried, one of the Grand Archive developers responded:

+{% include blockquote.html quote="The iterations that weren't publicized from iteration 1 to 5 were probably samples that were so bad, we didn't want to show" author="Grand Archive developer response" %}

+A lot of work went in to refining the gameplay and artwork between the releases of the 1st and 6th iterations that there probably wasn't any need for fans to be shown how the progress of this one card was shaping up.

 ### DEMO22 &middot; EN-002 C - 17 life